-At this stage recreational fishing will remain open for blue swimmer crabs (1 December - 30 August) and year-round for fish throughout the Swan and Canning rivers.
+At this stage recreational fishing will remain open for blue swimmer crabs (December - September) and year-round for fish throughout the Swan and Canning rivers.
 To reduce your risk of PSP please remove heads, guts (mustard) and gills from crabs caught in the Swan and Canning rivers prior to freezing, cooking or eating them.

-All crabs must still be landed and transported whole to your home\, unless you plan to eat them immediately.
+All crabs must still be landed and transported whole to your home, unless you plan to eat them immediately.

-\Home means your principal place of residence as per Regulation 3 of the Fish Resources Management Regulations 1995.
+Home means your principal place of residence as per Regulation 3 of the Fish Resources Management Regulations 1995.

-Department of Health advises not to eat shellfish including mussels, oysters, clams, pipis, scallops, cockles and razor clams from the Swan and Canning rivers, at any time as their safety cannot be guaranteed.
+DoH advises not to eat shellfish including mussels, oysters, clams, pipis, scallops, cockles and razor clams from the Swan and Canning rivers, at any time as their safety cannot be guaranteed.
 Shellfish are filter feeders which easily uptake contaminants.
 Urban waterways can contain heavy metal, microbial and other contaminants that may affect the quality of these types of seafood.
 Commercially bought seafood is tested via quality assurance processes to allow consumer confidence that it is safe to eat.

+.
 The public is advised to pay attention to caution and warning signs displayed in the Swan Canning Riverpark and to watch out for Alexandrium updates in the media.
-Advisories with be published on the Department of Health News webpage, and Department of Biodiversity, Conservation and Attractions' Monitoring and Reporting page for the Swan Canning Riverpark.